|email - August 2015|

 2) Science does more than merely test theories through experiments.
 It also makes predictions into the past and future based on current data.
 These predictions are not always 100% accurate, but it is the scientific community that notices these discrepancies, adjusts prevailing theories to account for discrepancies, and then predicts again.
 For instance, mankind's initial understanding of gravity was incomplete, but not incorrect.
 Had there been a person who noticed problems with the initial theory of gravity and dismissed it entirely, he or she would have been wrong (from a scientifically ethical standpoint and a factual one).
 An imperfect scientific theory (which is really a semantic redundancy) is still useful in the advancement of science toward truth.

-One might simply dismiss John’s argument by saying that “predict” is Latin for “He says before.”
-Therefore, predictions can’t be made about the past.
+One might simply dismiss John’s argument by saying that predict is a Latin word which translated literally means “He says before.”
+Therefore, predictions can’t be made about the past by definition.
 Although that is true, it unfairly dismisses John’s point.
 John is really talking more about expectation than prediction.
 John means to say that if a theory is true, we would expect to find evidence in the past consistent with the theory.

 Inconsistency can disprove a theory, but consistency alone isn’t sufficient to prove one.
 For example, in a past newsletter about Tiktaalik 1 we pointed out that if one is looking for something hard enough, he will find it—even if it isn’t there.
 The Tiktaalik example had to do with a search for a “predicted” transitional fossil.
 We quoted an evolutionary source as saying,

 Tetrapods evolved from lobe-finned fishes between 380 and 365 million years ago.
 Several fossil fragments show isolated body parts in the transition from fins to legs, or gill-breathing to air-breathing, but no one fossil offered a clear snapshot of a complete transitional form.